 I AM: Chetan Bhagat

+I am more of a spiritual person than religious.
+God, for me, is the inner voice within us, the higher power that we must all surrender to.
+The traditional interpretation of God as Ram or Sita or in temples is also important but being spiritual is more important to me.
+I think if you are not spiritual, you tend to reduce everything about God and religion to rituals and superstitions.
 I pray to God every day but I am not ritualistic in any sense, i don’t chant any specific mantra or pray in a specific manner.
 I just talk to God like I would to a friend.
-I tell Him about my day and thank Him for everything he has given me.
+I tell Him about my day and thank Him for everything he has given me. |

 I don't consider things to be lucky or unlucky and don’t wear any amulets.
 The reason i stay away from such things is because once you start believing in these things you kind of become dependent on them, it becomes an obsessive compulsive disorder, so to say.